Polish October: Autumn protests

 The Poznań protests, although the largest, were not unique in Poland, where social protest resumed its fury that autumn.
-On November 18, rioters destroyed the militia headquarters and radio jamming equipment in Bydgoszcz, and on 10 December a crowd in Szczecin attacked public buildings, including a prison, the state prosecutor's office, militia headquarters and the Soviet consulate.
+On November 18, rioters destroyed the Milicja Obywatelska headquarters and radio jamming equipment in Bydgoszcz, and on 10 December a crowd in Szczecin attacked public buildings, including a prison, the state prosecutor's office, Milicja headquarters and the Soviet consulate.
 People across the country criticised the security police and asked for the dissolution of the public security committee and the punishment of its most guilty functionaries.
 Demands were made for the exposure of secret police collaborators, and suspected collaborators were frequently assaulted.
 In many localities, crowds gathered outside the secret police headquarters, shouted hostile slogans and broke windows.
 Public meetings, demonstrations and street marches took place in hundreds of towns across Poland.
 The meetings were usually organized by local party cells, local authorities and trade unions.
 However, official organisers tended to lose control as the political content exceeded their original agenda.
+Most of the striking workers were opposed to the Stalinist system, but did not call for a return to capitalism.
+The principle inspiration was Yugoslavia where a system of worker's self-management of factories had been instituted.
+Most of the economic demands made by the protest called for a system similar to what existed in Yugoslavia.

 Crowds often took radical action, which often resulted in unrest on the streets and clashes with police and other law enforcement agencies.
 Street activity peaked during and immediately after the 19–21 October "VIII Plenum" meeting of the Central Committee of the PZPR but continued until late in the year.
 A concurrent upsurge in religious and clerical sentiment took place.
 Hymns were sung, and the release of Stefan Wyszyński and the reinstatement of suppressed bishops were demanded.
-Nationalism was the cement of mass mobilisation and dominated public meetings during which people sang the national anthem and other patriotic songs, demanded the return of the white eagle to the flag and traditional army uniforms and attacked Poland's dependence on the Soviet Union and its military.
-They demanded the return of the eastern territories, an explanation for the Katyn massacre and the elimination of the Russian language from the educational curriculum.
-In the last ten days of October, monuments to the Red Army, despised by Poles, were attacked; red stars were pulled down from roofs of houses, factories and schools; red flags were destroyed; and portraits of Konstantin Rokossovsky, the military commander in charge of operations that drove the Nazi German forces from Poland, were defaced.
-Attempts were made to force entries into the homes of Soviet citizens, mostly in Lower Silesia, which was home to many Soviet troops.
+Nationalism was the cement of mass mobilisation and dominated public meetings during which people sang the Polish national anthem and other patriotic songs, demanded the return of the White Eagle to the flag and traditional army uniforms, and attacked Poland's dependence on the Soviet Union and its military.
+They demanded the return of the eastern territories from the Soviets, an explanation for the Katyn massacre, and the elimination of the Russian language from the educational curriculum.
+In the last ten days of October, monuments to the Red Army, despised by Poles, were attacked.
+Red stars were pulled down from roofs of houses, factories and schools, red flags were destroyed, and portraits of Red Army general Konstantin Rokossovsky were defaced.
+Attempts were made to force entries into the homes of Soviet citizens, mostly in Lower Silesia, which was home to many Soviet Army troops.
 However, unlike the protesters in Hungary and Poznań, activists limited their political demands and behaviour, which were not purely opposed to the communist system.
-The communist authorities were not openly and unequivocally challenged, as they had been in June, and anticommunist slogans, which had been prevalent in the June uprising, such as "We want free elections", "Down with Communist dictatorship" or "Down with the Party", were much less prevalent.
-Also, party committees were not attacked.
+The communist authorities were not openly and unequivocally challenged, as they had been in June, and anti-communist slogans, which had been prevalent in the June uprising, such as "We want free elections", "Down with Communist dictatorship" or "Down with the Party", were much less prevalent.
+Local PZPR committees were not attacked by the protesters.